ourcodingclub/tutorials-in-progress/2016-12-11-maps_tutorial.md

 ## Getting your head around map data

-The easiest way to think about map data is to first imagine a graph displaying whatever data you want, but with the x and y axes denoting longitude and latitude, respectively:
+The easiest way to think about map data is to first imagine a graph displaying whatever data you want, but with the x and y axes denoting longitude and latitude:

 ![Img]({{ site.baseurl }}/img/Trout_Europe_Plot.jpg)